dekuNukem/traffic-cone-film-scanning/README.md

 You can:

-* Share, modify, and redistribute the material, even commercially.
+* Share, modify, remix, and redistribute the material, even commercially.
-* **AS LONG AS** you give appropriate credit to me (dekuNukem) and this page.
+* **AS LONG AS** you give appropriate credit to me (dekuNukem) and [the project page](https://github.com/dekuNukem/traffic-cone-film-scanning).

 The sample photos are **NOT** under CC BY 4.0 and are all rights reserved.